 - Soft-tissue sarcoma (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma)

 Secondary Conditions Caused by Diabetes Mellitus Type II

-Diabetes Mellitus Type II frequently causes various other secondary conditions that entitle veterans to separate disability ratings for each secondary conditions.
+Diabetes Mellitus Type II frequently causes various other secondary conditions that entitle veterans to separate disability ratings for each secondary condition.
 These conditions include:

 - Hypertension (high blood pressure)

 - Neuropathy (nerve disease) of the arms and legs (each limb affected is entitled to a separate rating)